Explore Capri Island avoiding the tourist crowds

 - Continue the walk until you reach Punta Tragara Hotel and the viewpoint.

 A trip to Anacapri is a must.
 Walk around the town centre which is more chilled and more local than Capri Town.
 The highlights of a visit to Anacapri are the Blue Grotto and Monte Solaro.

 Monte Solaro has great views of Capri Town from above.
 You may hike up and/or down following the hiking trail or you may take a chairlift which takes 12 minutes to reach the top.
 Taking the chairlift is fun and relaxing.

 The beaches in Capri Island are not sand-beaches.
-They are either pebbled or rock beaches.
+They are either pebbled or rocky beaches.
 There are several beach clubs that rent lounge chairs, umbrellas and usually have a good restaurant.
-You can also find pebbled public beaches near the Marina Grande.
+You can also find pebbled public beaches near Marina Grande.

 The most exclusive Beach Club in Capri Island is La Fontelina.
 Reserve in advance because it gets fully booked quickly.

 Taxis in Capri island are cabriolet and seat up to 7 passengers.
 If you are not riding at full capacity, you can stretch your legs like in the London black cabs and enjoy the views.
 It’s a fun and beautiful experience.

 Tour around the island on a private boat